 When people talk about trusts, there are usually positive things said about it and good connotations to it.
 By contrast, when people talk about probate, it’s usually not such a great thing.
 Why is that?
 If trusts are good and probate is bad, then wouldn’t you want trusts and not probate?

-Is probate bad?
 First, nobody really wants probate.
 Often, probate is necessary in order to “take care of a person’s affairs” after they die.
 Probate is the process by which a probate court establishes an executor or administrator to transfer property and money of the deceased to the surviving family or to heirs or to beneficiaries named in a will.
 So probate is associated with death.
-To add icing to this probate "cake“, the person who needs to deal with probate, as executor or administrator, often is also dealing with the loss of a spouse, relative or friend.
+To add icing to this probate "cake," the person who needs to deal with probate, as executor or administrator, often is also dealing with the loss of a spouse, relative or friend.

 Probate is not needed for everyone.
-Since probate, if needed, is not needed until after a person dies, getting a trust, at age 45 for example, to avoid probate that actuarially could happen 40 years later, could expensively and unnecessarily complicate a middle-aged person‘s estate plan.
-Most people do not need a trust, especially when a simple will do as a person’s main estate planning document.
+Since probate, if needed, is not needed until after a person dies, getting a trust, at age 45 for example, to avoid probate that could happen 40 years later, could expensively and unnecessarily complicate a middle-aged person‘s estate plan.
+Most people do not need a trust, especially when a simple will can serve as a person’s main estate planning document.
 By contrast, a trust to avoid probate for a person in their 80s or 90s totally makes sense as it’s less expensive and less complicated than going through probate.

 Answering the above questions: Yes, generally people do want trusts and do not want probate.
 Probate is neither bad nor good, it is just what is needed to be done sometimes.
 Trusts are definitely the best way to avoid probate.
 Trusts are not for everyone and buyer beware.
-Use the services of reputable experienced trusts and estates attorney to establish a trust.
+Use the services of a reputable, experienced trusts and estates attorney to establish a trust.
 Your legacy is worth it.